projects

 Gold and antimony form in a relay of vein sets that cut across a steeply dipping zone of intensely altered rocks (the “host”).
 When observed from above, the host resembles the side rails of a ladder, where the sub-vertical mineralized vein sets are the rungs that extend from surface to depth.
 At Apollo and Rising Sun these individual ‘rungs’ have been defined over 600 m depth extent from surface to over 1,100 m below surface, are 2.5 m to 3.5 m wide (median widths) (and up to 10 m), and 20 m to 100 m in strike.

 Our systematic drill program is strategically targeting these significant vein formations, initially these have been defined over 1,350m strike of the host from Christina to Apollo prospects, of which approximately 620 m has been more intensively drill tested (Rising Sun to Apollo).
-At least 67 ‘rungs’ have been discovered to date, defined by high-grade intercepts up to 7,330 g/t Au along with lower grade edges.
+At least 70 ‘rungs’ have been discovered to date, defined by high-grade intercepts up to 7,330 g/t Au along with lower grade edges.
 Ongoing step-out drilling is aiming to uncover the potential extent of this mineralized system.

 high-grade intersections

-To 31 December 2024, there are 59 individual intersections >50 to 100 AuEq g/t x m (“AuEq g/t x width in m”) and 54 individual intersections exceeding 100 AuEq g/t x m which are globally leading hit rates.
+To February 28, 2025 there are 60 individual intersections >50 to 100 AuEq g/t x m (“AuEq g/t x width in m”) and 56 individual intersections exceeding 100 AuEq g/t x m which are globally leading hit rates.

 Assays from all completed holes have been released and can be found through our announcements here and below is a summary of the 10 best intersections reported so far.